xdanielsb/kdtree/readme.md

 ## Contributions

-My own implementation has some problems regarding memory usage and maybe some bugs that I have not discovered yet, I'll really appreciate your pull request or comment.
+Maybe there are some bugs or stuff to improve that I have not discovered yet, I shall  appreciate your pull request or comments.